-How to Date Historical Photographs: A Detective's Guide
+How to Date Old Photos: A Decade-by-Decade Guide

 You've inherited a box of old family photos or discovered historical images of your town, but many have no dates written on them.
-How can you determine when they were taken?
-Dating historical photographs requires detective work—examining visual clues, understanding photography history, and applying logical analysis.
-This guide will teach you how to become a photo-dating detective.
+How can you tell what decade — or even what year — they were taken?
+Dating old photographs is detective work: you read the clothing, hairstyles, cars, photo format, and background for clues, then combine them into a confident date range.
+This guide walks you through every clue, decade by decade, so you can place any undated photo on the timeline.

 Why Dating Photos Matters: Knowing when a photo was taken transforms it from a curiosity into a historical document.
 Dates provide context, help identify people and places, enable chronological organization, and make photos valuable for research and preservation.